ibm-apiconnect/ibm-connectivity-pack/README.md

 # IBM Connectivity Pack

 IBM Connectivity pack consists of connector framework and a huge set of connectors that are designed to help IBM Software products to solve their connectivity requirements.
 It is a reusable asset that can deployed within a product scope.
-It offers consistent interface through ReST APIs, using Open standards.
+It offers consistent interface through REST APIs, using Open standards.

 ## Contents